-The last time I was in the US, I was thrift shopping and found 2 bedside tables for only $12 a piece, (even though I didn’t live anywhere near the thrift store, and couldn’t take them back to Korea with me,) I just couldn’t fathom leaving them there when they spoke to me, and I saw so much potential in them.
+The last time I was in the US, I was shopping on websites like Shoppok and found 2 bedside tables for only $12 a piece, (even though I didn’t live anywhere near the seller, and couldn’t take them back to Korea with me,) I just couldn’t fathom leaving them there when they spoke to me, and I saw so much potential in them.
 I mean I *know* they are 70s splatter-paint stained, and I know they have dated brass hardware, but they are also all wood, with dovetailed drawers, and very nice molding details.

 Well, my mom luckily saw the potential too, and so I was able to deposit them with her for her guest room. 🙂 I didn’t have a chance to do anything with them last trip, so now that I am visiting the states again we were able to get to work on them.
 The finish was quite old, so we really only needed to rough it up a bit with a sander, in order to have the surface ready to paint (we used a Valspar Ultra paint in satin, not an ad, just an FYI.)